antoniodefazio/mltraining/README.md

 If attributes is empty, Return a single-node tree Root, with label = most common value of targetattribute in examples
 Otherwise
-&nbspLet A the attribute from atttributes that best classifies examples &nbspCreate a Root decision node which attribute is A &nbspFor each possible value, vi, of A,
+&nbsp;Let A the attribute from atttributes that best classifies examples &nbsp;Create a Root decision node which attribute is A &nbsp;For each possible value, vi, of A,
 &nbsp&nbspAdd to this node a new tree branch corresponding to the test A = vi.
 So let examples be the subset of examples that have value vi for A(partition)
 &nbsp&nbspIf examples is empty
 &nbsp&nbsp&nbspthen below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples